CMeeg/next-azure/README.md

 Assuming you have already setup [deployment slots](#use-a-deployment-slot-for-non-production-environments) you can modify your setup in the following way to use auto swap for your production environment:

-* Go to Pipelines > Library in your Azure DevOps project, and edit the following Variable Group (or equivalent if you have renamed it):
+* Go to Pipelines > Library in your Azure DevOps project, and edit the following Variable Group (or equivalent if you have renamed your production environment):
-  * `next-app-env-vars-prod`
+  * `{resourcePrefix}-env-vars-prod`
     * `WebAppSwapSlotName` = `prodswap` (or feel free to name it whatever you like!)

 ### Add additional target environments

-Depending on your branching and release strategy you may wish to add additional target environments to the Pipeline.
+By default, the initialisation scripts creates two environments: `preview` and `prod` (production).
+You may wish to give these different names or create more or less environments, which you can do during initialisation; or you may wish to add additional target environments to the Pipeline at a later phase of your project after initialisation.

 For example, if you maintain a long-running `develop` branch that is used for integrating "feature" branches before they are merged into the "main" branch - you may want to deploy merges to `develop` into a `build` environment.

-To add an additional target environment you can run the following script:
+* During initialisation
+  * You can specify which environments to create during [initialisation](#run-the-azure-initialisation-script) by using the `Environments` parameter
+  * Run the `Get-Help` cmdlet on the `init.ps1` script for more info
+* After initialisation

-* ` ./.azure/setup/add-environment.ps1 -Environment {environment_name}`
+  * Run the script `./.azure/setup/add-environment.ps1 -Environment {environment_name}`
     * To see a full description of the script and its parameters, run `Get-Help .azure/setup/add-environment.ps1 -Full`

-You must then alter your Pipeline to add a trigger and condition for deploying to the new target environment:
+You must then alter your Pipeline to add a trigger and condition for deploying to the new target environment(s):

 * Edit `.azure/azure-pipelines.yml`
   * Modify the `trigger` to include the relevant branch